 We are agile enough to handle matters of any size and complexity, ranging from appellate cases of unique constitutional significance to multi-billion-dollar trials and smaller but still meaningful matters with less at stake financially.

 Industry Leading Value

 At Wiley Rein, “value” is more than just a buzzword.
-We recognize that we are in the client-service business, and we deliver on our promise to treat every client as if it were our only client.
+Recently recognized by BTI as providing “All-Star” client service, our Group understands that we are in the client-service business, and we deliver on our promise to treat every client as if it were our only one.

 We litigate efficiently and wisely, partnering experienced trial lawyers and appellate counsel with recognized subject matter experts when appropriate at every stage of litigation.
 We always prepare for cases to reach the trial stage and are skilled at arguing on behalf of our clients in court, yet we build our litigation strategy on our ability to evaluate complex matters accurately with an eye toward positioning the case for early dismissal or, where appropriate, settlement before substantial litigation costs are incurred.